goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 <summary markdown="span">Quick Summary</summary>
 <div markdown="1">

-Thank you for sharing this paper!
-Let me provide a high-level summary of "Qwen-VL: A Versatile Vision-Language Model for Understanding, Localization, Text Reading, and Beyond."

-## High-Level Summary

 This paper introduces **Qwen-VL**, a series of large-scale vision-language models that can process both images and text.
 The key contribution is creating models that go beyond basic image captioning and visual question answering to include **fine-grained capabilities** like: